ttom525tw/Keras_LSTMwithATT_model/readme.md

 # Combining Long Short-term Memory and Attention Models in Sentiment Analysis
 ---
-This project will This project will show how to use IMDb review data and Combining Long Short-term Memory and Attention Models in Sentiment Analysis.
+This project will show how to use IMDb review data and Combining Long Short-term Memory and Attention Models in Sentiment Analysis.

 + ### Step1.
 Data collection
     + #### crawler